1989 California medfly attack: Response

 After its repeated sprayings failed to eradicate the medfly threat, California halted its Malathion aerial spraying program in March 1990, three months after the threat from The Breeders was received.
 The state instead opted to try the voluntary introduction of millions of radiation-sterilized medflies to interrupt the reproductive cycle and control the population.

-Later, South Dakota reported that a similar attack with a corn or soybean pest could devastate their agriculture industry.
+Later, South Dakota reported that a similar attack with a corn or soybean pests could devastate their agriculture industry.
 In May 2001, Mark Urlaub, the Department of Agriculture's biosecurity program director, announced that investigators were "taking another look at" the 1989 attack.